 The Washington Semester is operated by George Washington University in partnership with Drew.
 The program takes students inside the Beltway for an up-close look at the machinery of America’s government.
 During an intense internship, students work side-by-side with politicians, journalists, lobbyists or researchers.
 In a challenging seminar, students discuss current political issues with guest speakers from all areas of government.
 While conducting a demanding research project, students explore in depth a topic of their choosing.
 Though the focus is on the American political system, the program’s structure is such that it would benefit students in any major.

-The Washington Semester is a fourteen-credit program in which students enroll in two required courses for a total of 6 credits and an internship for an additional 8 credits.
-If additional credits are needed for the semester, please contact the Program Director to discuss options.
+The Washington Semester is a sixteen-credit program in which students enroll in two required courses for a total of 8 credits and an internship for an additional 8 credits.

 The Electoral and Legislative Processes course looks at the process of democratic representation focusing on the development and practice of electoral campaigning and its linkages to legislative affairs, public affairs, and lobbying.
 The approach offers an analysis of how individuals, parties, and interest groups use democratic processes to produce practical results in a diverse and fragmented society.